 This course surveys themes and issues of both biblical and contemporary theology of mission, leading to the formulation of the theological foundation for missionary effort, mission practice and mobilization.

 IS505 Cultural Anthropology (3 credits)

-This course introduces cultural anthropology with special attention to the application of an anthropological perspective to Christian mission
+This course introduces cultural anthropology with special attention to the application of an anthropological perspective to Christian mission for evangelism and church-planting throughout the world.

 IS509 World Religion (3 credits)